 Yes!
 That’s exactly how I cook it.
 I usually get a not-too-thick top round steak (1 inch is good).
-I marinate it for a few hours, then pan-fry in a cast-iron skillet.
+I marinate it for a few hours, then pan-fry it on the stove in a cast-iron skillet.

 If you have a frozen top round steak, it’s perfectly fine to marinate it while it’s still frozen.
 I do it often.
-Simply place the frozen steak in the marinade and place in the fridge overnight.
+Simply place the frozen steak in a resealable bag with the marinade and place in the fridge overnight.

-If your cast iron skillet is well seasoned, there’s no need to add oil to the pan before frying the steak.
-If you want to add fat to the skillet, use fats that are appropriate for high heat cooking, such as tallow, ghee, or avocado oil.
+If your cast iron skillet is well-seasoned, there’s no need to add oil to the pan before frying the steak.
+If you do want to add fat to the skillet, use fats that are appropriate for high heat cooking, such as avocado oil.

 Medium-rare is best

 In terms of the level of doneness, I can’t stress enough how important it is for the success of this London broil recipe to cook the steak lightly.
 Rare is best, and definitely no more than medium-rare.